 60 Hahn Ave., Bldg.
 60

-The Mission of the Schriever Air Force Base School Age Care Program (SAC) is to provide a safe and healthy environment for youth that is both educationally and recreationally enriching to their lives.
+The Mission of the Schriever Space Force Base School Age Care Program (SAC) is to provide a safe and healthy environment for youth that is both educationally and recreationally enriching to their lives.
 Our goal is to promote creative, cognitive, personal, physical and social development.
 We provide care for youth ages 5-12 for active duty military personnel, contractors and DoD civilian families.

 The SAC program offers a variety of activities designed to enable youth to reach their full potential and to become productive, caring and responsible adults.
 Youth have the right to be heard, listened to, and influence their choices and decisions.
 Their individual abilities, interests and needs guide the curriculum and activities.
 We support children’s individuality while promoting a sense of community and teamwork.

 The SAC Program develops the Five Core Values for youth.